This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

 When they’re standing in the kitchen whining about being sooo bored, however, I tend to draw a blank!

-And it’s especially important for me to have an arsenal of “things to do when bored” for the kids, since I often work at home.
+And it’s especially important for me to have an arsenal of “things to do when bored” for the kids, since I work at home.

 I’m sure that you have those times in the day that you just gotta get stuff done too.